 1998-Classic nostalgia.
-It was only apt that we met for the first time twenty years ago on the deck of a restaurant.
-I often write about my twenty-year journey with my husband and now it’s time for the journey with our son.
+It was only apt that we met for the first time twenty five years ago on the deck of a restaurant.
+I often write about my twenty-five-year-journey with my husband and now it’s time for the journey with our son.

 Meeting at a restaurant set the tone for the rest of our lives.
 This is the story behind our book A Taste of Gorgeous.
-At first when I thought about writing the story of our journey together, I thought: This is so close to my heart, but it’s such an ordinary story of ordinary people, yet that doesn’t really matter.
+At first when I thought about writing the story of our journey together, I thought: This is so close to my heart, but it is such an ordinary story of ordinary people, yet that is not what is really important.
 Our story matters because we matter.
 We are enough.
 We are extraordinary.
 We have the freedom to be brave, afraid, vulnerable, strong, but most of all passionate and alive.
-We captured twenty years of life together in fifty beautiful recipes.
+We captured twenty five years of life together in fifty beautiful recipes.

 He loved being in the kitchen with me when we entertained friends and he would always show up the minute I set foot in the kitchen, offering eager help.

-It was with sadness that I watch us drift apart and eventually lose complete connection for a few years.
-There were times where I thought I am going to have to let it be and let him go, but I couldn’t give him up and eventually I refused to give up.
+It was with sadness that I watched us drift apart and eventually lose complete connection for a few years.
+There were times where I thought I am going to have to let it be and let him go, but I could not give him up and eventually I refused to give up.
 I sent him a Facebook friend request and to my surprise he accepted.
 I watched him grow into an amazing young adult from a distance.
 Thank goodness for social media!

 That initial sadness changed into tremendous elated joy when we reconnected.
 Tentatively at first but then as time went by we connected with great fervor and our relationship was restored.
 Perhaps with greater strength than ever and I feel grateful that I didn’t give up.

-I’m proud to call him my son and I’m proud of the love that went into the making of our book.
-It is impossible to cram twenty years of our experience together into one book, but I hope that you will find the love in here an inspiration for you as you make these sweet treats for your friends and family.
+I am proud to call him my son and I am proud of the love that went into the making of our book.
+It is impossible to cram twenty five years of our experience together into one book, but I hope that you will find the love in here an inspiration for you as you make these sweet treats for your friends and family.